-‘Misleading’: Terry McAuliffe exaggerates record as Virginia governor, ignores recent flip flops
+‘Misleading’: McAuliffe exaggerates record as Virginia governor, ignores recent flip flops

 Mr. McAuliffe supported right-to-work laws during his first campaign nearly a decade ago, but he recently said he would sign legislation repealing such laws.
 He added, though, that the General Assembly probably wouldn’t pass such a bill.

-Bob Holsworth, a Virginia political analyst, said Mr. McAuliffe’s shift on certain positions was the result of broader change among members of his party.
+Bob Holsworth, a Virginia political analyst, said Mr. McAuliffe’s shift on certain positions resulted from a broader change among members of his party.

 “It is an issue that McAuliffe has shifted on,” Mr. Holsworth said.
 “At least his argument now is, ‘Hey, listen, it’s not going to be my priority.
 And it’s not going to happen.’”